wxWidgets/Phoenix/README.rst

 in the wxWidgets code as a git "submodule" so after cloning the Phoenix repository, you can get the wxWidgets source with these commands::

-  $ git submodule init
-  $ git submodule update
+  $ git submodule update --init --recursive

 This will clone the wxWidgets repo into: ``Phoenix/ext/wxWidgets``.
 Once the submodule is updated, the build script should be able to build wxWidgets.